ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/server-wide/toggle-databases-state.dotnet.markdown

 {PANEL: Disable a Database Manually}

-A database can be **manually disabled** by keeping a `disable.marker` file in its file-system path.
+A database can be **disabled manually** through the file system by placing a file (that can be empty) named `disable.marker` in the database directory.
+You can place the file in the database directory in any way that suits you, e.g. using explorer or a terminal, or creating it using code.
 {CODE:csharp disable-database-via-file-system@ClientApi\Operations\Server\ToggleDatabasesState.cs /}

-Accessing the database will be prevented until `disable.marker` is removed and the database is reloaded, with the following exception:
+Accessing the database will be prevented until `disable.marker` is removed and the database is reloaded, throwing the following exception:
 `Unable to open database: '{store.Database}', it has been manually disabled via the file: '{disableMarkerPath}'.
 To re-enable, remove the disable.marker and reload the database.`